pguardati/data-modelling-template/README.md

 ### Data ingestion
 ETL (file to postgres)
 ### Data governance
-- Ownership: HR Managment
+- Ownership: HR Management
 - User Access: Public
 ### Scalability
 Negligible
 ### Flexibility
-Attendance and Time-off could be implemented as bi-columnar tables (day,employee_id) an be synced through employee_id with the employee database
+Attendance and Time-off from calendar could be implemented as bi-columnar tables (day,employee_id).
+They could be merged with the `employees` table through the `employee_id` field
 ### Storage and Retention
 - Storage: on disk, < 1Gb
 - Retention:: 7 years
 ### Backup
-Critical data:
 - Weekly full backup
 - Daily incremental backup